LucaDeSiena/MuRAT/README.md

 (1) Use the function *openfig(..,'visible')* to open them from the command window.

-(2) Click twice on the figure file and write *shg* in the command window.
+(2) Click twice on the figure file and type *shg* in the command window.

 All the figures are stored in subdirectories in the **Label** folder, created in the working directory: